The Nomads trail

 Day 2: Visit Tsemo and Shanti stupa and Leh Market.

-Day 3: Visit Thikesy, Hemis Gonpa and walkie to Gotsang.
+Day 3: Visit Thikesy, Hemis Gonpa and walk to Gotsang.

 Day 4: Drive to Yurutse, hike to Gandala.